twomice/com.joineryhq.cpptmembership/README.md

 ## Usage

 * Once installed, configuration is at Administer > CiviMember > CPPT Recertification Page.
-* By default, when attempting to change the end date on CPPT membership to the last day of a future year, the end date will be locked to the last day of the current year.

 ## Support
 This is a custom extension for CiviCRM, written for a specific site; it will have